ROCm/rocm-install-on-linux/docs/tutorial/install-overview.rst

 .. _rocm-install-overview:

 *************************************************************
-ROCm installation options
+ROCm installation overview
 *************************************************************

 To install ROCm, you can use the AMDGPU installer or the package manager.
 You can also opt for single-version or multi-version installation.
 These topics are described in detail in the following sections.

-If you're new to ROCm, we recommend using the :ref:`rocm-install-quick` guide.
+If you're new to ROCm, we recommend using the :ref:`rocm-install-quick`.

 .. note::
     If you're using a Radeon GPU with graphical applications, refer to the